 - Provide professional recognition with awards that sing the praises of our deserving and dedicated members.

-- Have fun at events like the ASGCLA/COSLA Networking Party and Award Reception, a social gathering of ASGCLA members where we celebrate accomplishments.
+- Have fun at events like the ASGCLA Happy Hour and the ASGCLA Award Reception, a social gathering of ASGCLA members where we celebrate accomplishments.